-These homemade Chicken Nuggets (with sweet potato!) are an easy toddler dinner that parents will enjoy too.
-They’re packed with nutrition and have a veggie right in the mix for an extra healthy punch.
+These homemade Chicken Nuggets (with sweet potato!) are an easy toddler dinner that parents will enjoy, too.
+They’re packed with nutrition and have a veggie right in the mix!

 Homemade Chicken Nuggets

-I know that many kids love chicken nuggets, and they are a great option for easy meals that are filled with nutrients including protein.
-And this homemade version also has sweet potato, for more flavor and nutritions.
+I know many kids love chicken nuggets, and they are a great option for easy meals that are filled with nutrients, including protein.
+And this homemade version also has sweet potato, for more flavor and nutrition.

 Since the last thing you need is a fussy recipe that requires frying or standing by the stove, this homemade chicken nugget recipe is simply baked in the oven.
-I like to bake my chicken nuggets on a parchment paper-lined baking sheet so the clean up is easy too.
+I like to bake my chicken nuggets on a parchment paper-lined baking sheet (or do them in an air fryer) so the cleanup is easy, too.

 We like these for dinner with a simple veggie and carbohydrate like rice or pasta.
 My kids like these most when dipped in ketchup.
-(We’ve also sometimes put them into tacos!)
+We’ve also put them into tacos!
+(You can find my more classic chicken nuggets recipe to try, too.)

 Ingredients You Need

-The beauty of this recipe is that it only has a few simple ingredients including:
+The beauty of this recipe is that it has only a few simple ingredients including the following items.

 • Ground chicken: This is lean and mellow in flavor, which is a nice complement to the rest of the ingredients.